England | Scotland | Wales | Northern Ireland | Ireland

 Appointments with ANP can be booked either in advance or on the day.
-At present Mrs Moore is available on Mondays and Thursdays.
+At present Mrs Moore is available on Mondays and Fridays.

 Our ANP is highly experienced in primary care and is able to help with most problems including infant and children’s health, women’s health issues, acute conditions such as infection, pain, headache, musculoskeletal problems, skin problems and long term conditions such as respiratory problems and Diabetes.

 Our ANP will be working very closely with the GP partners who will be available to give support and advice when needed.

 Practice nurses are qualified and registered nurses.
 They can help with health issues such as family planning, healthy living advice, blood pressure checks and dressings.
 The practice nurses run clinics for long-term health conditions such as asthma or diabetes and carries out cervical smears.

 Currently there is one part time Practice Nurse and 3 part time treatment room nurses that work in the practice.